Exploring the superwind mechanism for generating ultrahigh-energy cosmic rays using large-scale modeling of starbursts: Conclusions

 \section{Conclusions}

 A number of conclusions are in order connecting back with (\ref{EmaxDSA}).
 If we assume the fiducial values for the velocity and age in (\ref{EmaxDSA}), two of the three models examined (i.e., ${\cal A}$ and ${\cal B}$, always in the notation of~\cite{Buckman:2019pcj}) would produce too low averaged values of energies for the accelerated particles; $E_{\rm max} \sim Z$~EeV.
-Unless of course there is observational evidence for $Z$ being sufficiently high, if models ${\cal A}$ or ${\cal B}$ are realized, starbursts superwinds as a possible origin of the correlation commented in Sec.~\ref{sec:2} will be challenging.
+Unless of course there is observational evidence for $Z$ being sufficiently high, if models ${\cal A}$ or ${\cal B}$ are realized, starburst superwinds as a possible origin of the correlation commented in Sec.~\ref{sec:2} will be challenging.
 Model ${\cal B}'$, on the other hand, would naturally lead to particles whose averaged energy could be in excess of 38 EeV and beyond, $E_{\rm max} \agt Z \times 10$~EeV.
-In this case, relatively light nuclei (e.g., in the CNO region) would reach very high energies easily.
-Even He nuclei would reach the needed UHECR regime.
-This would be helped by a less-dramatic photodisintegration along the way: that new cross section parameterizations~\cite{Soriano:2018lly} have shown that, e.g., at $E \sim 10^{1.8}$~EeV and a propagation distance of 3.5 Mpc, the $^4$He intensity would be 35\% larger than the output of CRPropa 3 program and 42\% larger than the output of SimProp v2r4 program.
-Thus, $^4$He could also contribute to the signal.
-The latter would of course be easier for larger velocities: We have assumed a fiducial value of 1000 km/s in (\ref{EmaxDSA}), but in reality, $u_c < u_s < u_h $ and thus it is plausible to expect this could be greater than assumed.
-All in all, we have shown that UHECR acceleration in starburst superwinds is feasible.
+In this case, relatively light nuclei (e.g., in the CNO, F, Ne region) would reach very high energies easily.
+This is consistent with observation; see Fig.~\ref{fig:e2}.
+Even He nuclei may reach the needed UHECR regime.
+This would be helped by a less-dramatic photodisintegration along the way: new cross section parameterizations~\cite{Soriano:2018lly} have shown that, e.g., at $E \sim 10^{1.8}$~EeV and a propagation distance of 3.5 Mpc, the $^4$He intensity would be 35\% larger than the output of CRPropa 3 program and 42\% larger than the output of SimProp v2r4 program.
+Thus, $^4$He could also contribute to the signal near threshold ($E \sim 38~{\rm EeV}$).
+The latter would of course be easier for larger velocities: We have assumed a fiducial value of 1000~km/s in (\ref{EmaxDSA}), but in reality, $u_c < u_s < u_h $ and thus it is plausible to expect this could be greater than assumed.
+All in all, we have shown that UHECR acceleration in superwinds generated by nearby starbursts (M82, NGC 4945, NGC 253, and M83) is feasible.